 What not to miss on your visit to St. Mark's Basilica

-The most relevant artistic work of St. Mark's Basilica, a large altarpiece set with enamels and precious stones.
+It is the most important artistic work of the Basilica of St. Mark, a large altarpiece set with enamels and precious stones.

 Treasury of St. Mark's Basilica